saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 Tests that `gameState.avatar` is null before initialization and is not null when the game is initialized

+# BoardCreationTest:

+Contains 2 Tests -> checkTileInitialized and checkBoardInitialized

+# checkTileInitialized

+Tests if tile object array is created in Board in the constructor call

+# checkBoardInitialized

+Tests that the board object is created in GameState after receiving the 'Initialize' message

 # CardNamesMatchCardIDs

 Contains 2 Tests -> Player1CardIDNameMatch and Player2CardIDNameMatch